Vlk357/Portable-Party-Portal/README.md

 2. **Frontend Adjustments:**
    - Frontend applications would need to be configured to make API calls to `http://<your-server-ip>:80/...` instead of `https://...:8443/...`.
    - The chat application would need to connect to `ws://<your-server-ip>:80/socket.io/` instead of `wss://...`.
-3. **Mercure:** The Mercure hub and its clients would also need to be configured for HTTP.

 Due to these complexities and the loss of critical functionality and security, an HTTP-only setup is **not recommended or directly supported** by the provided configurations.
 The self-signed certificate method described earlier provides encryption for local network use, albeit with browser warnings.